ChristophGmeiner/sbmd/readme.md

-# Gathering and Analyzong Traffic and Delay Data for the Greater Munich Area
+# Gathering and Analyzing Traffic and Delay Data for the Greater Munich Area

 This git repo shows a way on how to gather structured and long-term traffic analytical information of the Greater Munich area.
 This contains data about many train and car connections and weather data.
 This is also my Capstone project for my Udacity Nanodegree in Data Engineering.